A Topological Completeness Theorem for Transfinite Provability Logic: -polytopologies

-\proof[Proof of Lemma \ref{tm2}] We prove this by induction on $n$.
-The case when $n = 0$ is a consequence of (the proof of the) main theorem of \cite{AguFer15}.
-Hence, we assume $1 < n$ (so that, in particular $1 < \Lambda$) and that the result holds for all numbers $< n$.
-We proceed by an auxiliary induction on the height of $<_0$, $hgt_0(T)$. \\
+\proof The proof is by induction on $n$.
+The base case follows from \cite[Theorem 6.11]{AguFer15}, so we assume that the result holds for all $m < n$ and proceed by a subsidiary double induction on \begin{enumerate} \item $\varsigma$, which we decompose as $\varsigma_0 + \omega^\rho$, and \item $hgt_0(T)$, the height of $<_0$, \end{enumerate} in that order.
+Let $hgt_i(T)$ be the height of $<_i$.
+We need to consider various cases: